• Skip to primary navigation

 Scissors are being used to trim excess parchment paper around the stretched out pizza.

 Once the dough is stretched, use scissors to trim the excess parchment paper.
-Cut as close as possible to the edge of the pizza as the parchment paper will char due to the high heat.
+Cut as close as possible to the edge of the pizza, as the parchment paper will char due to the high heat.

 Pizza sauce being spread over pizza dough.

-With a pastry brush or the back of a spoon, spread about ¾-1 cup of pizza sauce over the surface of the stretched out pizza dough.
+With a pastry brush or the back of a spoon, spread about ¾-1 cup of pizza sauce over the surface of the stretched-out pizza dough.

 A pizza topped with fresh mozzarella cheese.

 Add about 100 grams of fresh mozzarella cheese.
-You can drain the excess moisture from the mozzarella by quickly blotting on a paper towel.
+You can drain the excess moisture from the mozzarella by quickly blotting it on a paper towel.

 A pizza paddle is used to lift the Margherita pizza from the wooden board.